MicrosoftDocs/security/zero-trust/secure-iaas-apps.md

 ## Step 2: Configure metrics for your security data

-Now that Azure is ingesting logs from your Amazon Web Services (AWS) resources, you can create threat detection rules in your environment and monitor alerts.
+Now that Azure is ingesting logs from your AWS resources, you can create threat detection rules in your environment and monitor alerts.
 This article walks you through the steps to collect logs and data and monitor for suspicious activity.
 The Zero Trust **assume breach** principle is achieved by monitoring your environment for threats and vulnerabilities.

 | Steps | Task |
 | --- | --- |